plutov/pliutau.com/content/my-first-experience-with-ocaml.md

 └── websites_monitoring.opam
 ```

 As you can see there are 3 `dune` files, one `dune-project` file and one `websites_monitoring.opam` file, all of them responsible for building and managing dependencies.
-It felt like extra work when I had to chnage **lib** dependencies, I had to add them to both `lib/dube` and `dune-project` files as well as run `dune build @install` which updates `websites_monitoring.opam`.
+It felt like extra work when I had to change **lib** dependencies, I had to add them to both `lib/dune` and `dune-project` files as well as run `dune build @install` which updates `websites_monitoring.opam`.

 Once I added some pseudo code it was time to build an executable: